All Episodes

 And he was excoriated by his own party at the time, but he was one of the few people that stood up and actually spoke the truth and seemed willing to stand by the promise that he made for the great people of Texas.

-Uh Senator, how are you?
+Senator, how are you?

-It's uh it's uh always good to be back.
+It's always good to be back.

 The Freedom Caucus members, you, Ram Paul, and that's about it.

-I totally agree with you, especially middle class cuts.
+I totally agree with you, especially middle-class cuts.

-Multinationals literally having the ability to bring trillions back to the country, the corporate tax, also what the president has been doing in terms of ending burdensome regulation and moving towards energy independence, all the things that you have supported.
+I like the repatriation quotient involved in that, multinationals literally having the ability to bring trillions back to the country, the corporate tax, also what the president has been doing in terms of ending burdensome regulation and moving towards energy independence, all the things that you have supported.

-Uh I do think they could have gone further.
+I do think they could have gone further.

 I do think they could have had across-the-board cuts like I know you supported and Rand supported and the Freedom Caucus supported.